TUMcoder/HelloWorldGit/README.md

 # HelloWorldGit
 a simple Hello World to try it out

-This is just a pointless git-repository for lerning how to use git
+This is just a pointless git-repository for learning how to use git